Converting a Second Home to a Primary Residence Guide

 hash-markDo You Need To Sell Your Primary Residence?

 Though most people who convert their secondary home to their primary home eventually sell off their former primary residence, this isn’t always the case.
-There is no law requiring you to sell off a house simply because it is not your primary place of living anymore.
+There is no law requiring you to sell a house simply because it is not your primary place of living anymore.

 hash-markCan You Have Two Primary Residences?